-V. MAGA Architecture Behavior
+IV.
+MAGOA Architecture Behavior

-Considering the Configuration Database, the PVP files and the PDDL Planning Domain Descriptions as input, the Problem Generator Agent (PGA) generates a PDDL Problem Description file for each specific satellite tracking.
-In parallel, the Tracking Planner Agent (TPA) obtains from the PVP Database all the satellites visibility periods initial and ending times for a specific ground station.
+The Tracking Planner Agent (TPA) obtains from the PVP Database and the Configuration Database all the satellites visibility periods initial and ending times for a specific ground station and the satellite and station priorities, respectively.
 Once having this information, this agent compares the several satellites initial and ending times, reducing the least priority satellite tracking period when some intersection occurs.
 The satellite tracking periods that have their time window reduced are annotated with the flag reduced to sign it.